O-Bots/tictactoetypescript/README.md

 Using what I learnt from the earlier versions (JavaScript/Python) I tried again with TypeScript, SCSS and Jest for testing.
 Play against another player, the CPU, or watch a demo mode.
 The game supports variable board sizes and several play modes.

 *Still not happy with the style*

+## To-Do
+-Finish cpu logic for responding to non-optimal moves
 ---

 ## Features